Dong Ding Bärbucha Kombucha

 Both teas were sourced through Hamburger Teespeicher out of Hamburg.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar

 and Dong Ding Oolong